elk-audio/elk-docs/documents/devkit_further_topics.md

 ## Running SUSHI at a different buffer size

-Audio buffer-size is a compile-time option in SUSHI, since on embedded systems there's rarely the need from the user to adjust the buffer size and in this way, the compiler has more room for optimizations.
+Audio buffer-size is a compile-time option in SUSHI, since on embedded systems there's rarely the need from the user to adjust the buffer size and in this way, the compiler has more room for optimisations.

 However, Elk distributions are shipped with SUSHI compiled at different buffer sizes, usually [16, 32, 64, 128].
 The main command `sushi` is a wrapper around them that, when passed the option `-b N` as the first argument, select which one to run [default=64].